nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `remove INDEX`
 - Deletes the note at the specified INDEX.
-- The index refers to the index number shown in the displayed note list.
+- The INDEX refers to the index number shown in the displayed note list.
 - The INDEX can't be empty.

 Example of usage: